-As I mention in my personal info page, I played soccer since I was a little kid.
+I played soccer since I was a little kid.
 I was still actively playing soccer in October, 2014.
 At that time, I was a midfielder in a local team.
 I am very passionate about soccer, and it has a great potential upside for my happiness.
 A good, intense match can have a huge and lasting positive effect on my happiness.
 I was in a nice team, and everybody in it was about as competitive as I was.

 Over time, however, the positive effect on my happiness slowly faded away.
 I found out that it did not make me happy enough, and I eventually decided to stop.